 Please be advised that we are currently undertaking an Airspace Change Programme (ACP) where we will review the routes of aircraft to and from the airport.
 You can follow the progress of our ACP, register your interest and find useful information including the CAA rules on undertaking an ACP here.

 2018 - 2023 Noise Action Plan

 We recognise aircraft noise can be an important issue for our local communities.
-The way in which we manage this is set out in our Noise Action Plan (NAP).
-The airport is legally required to publish a Noise Action Plan every five years and the current version is now due to be updated.
+The way in which we manage this is set out in our Noise Action Plan (NAP), which the airport is required to update and publish every five years.

 Glasgow Airport Limited (GLAL) is responsible for the control of noise and vibration caused by engine ground running on the airfield.
 It is the policy of GLAL to ensure that engine testing is carried out in a manner which will cause the least disturbance to the surrounding community.

 To this end, there will be no ground running of aircraft engines at any time within the boundary of Glasgow Airport without the consent of the Airfield Operations Duty Manager (AODM).
 To minimise disturbance, engine runs will normally only be granted during the following local times; 0500 - 0700 low power and/or short power runs (maximum 5 minutes) & 0700 - 2300 high power, extended runs.